Kasuri-Works/kasuri.works/content/posts/building-danmaku-system/index.en.md

 ### Conclusion

-This danmaku system is now modular, performant, and flexible.
-It can handle multiple content types, distribute danmaku evenly or with focus, and dynamically calculate spacing to avoid overlaps.
+The danmaku system is now modular, efficient, and easy to extend.
+It supports different content types, distributes comments across tracks as needed, and manages spacing to prevent overlaps.

-It’s a great example of how to build a complex feature in Godot 4 using C# while keeping the architecture clean and maintainable.
-I hope this guide helps you implement your own danmaku system in Godot 4!
-If you have any questions or suggestions, feel free to reach out.
-Happy coding!
+This approach keeps the codebase organized and maintainable, making it easier to add new features or tweak behavior later.
+Hopefully, this walkthrough gives you a solid starting point for building your own danmaku system in Godot 4 with C#.
+If you have questions or ideas, let me know—happy coding!